 A character not known for their sexual prowess comes into work/school/library/other location in a great mood, possibly dancing, singing, maybe some skipping or depending on the character even a pelvic thrust or a Freudian Slip, with a broad grin on their face.
 Other characters comment how "you're in a good mood" and then somebody asks "you had sex, didn't you?"
 (Alternatively, they'll go through the Did You Get a New Haircut? routine.)

-Normally used on characters that are a bit grumpy or disillusioned proving that all they needed was to get laid.
-It's almost always a male, as the female equivalent is more subdued.
+Normally used on characters that are a bit grumpy or disillusioned, proving that all they needed was to get laid.
+It's almost Always Male in this case, as the female equivalent is more subdued.

 open/close all folders

 Gundam 00: Chaste Hero Setsuna asks his teammate Lockon "what are Allelujah and Sumeragi doing next door?" in the CD drama.

 In Junjou Romantica, Miyagi teases his collegue Hiroki about this a few times, once just to watch him squirm.

 Bakemonogatari: Araragi is seen in what one might call an exuberant and joyful mood.
 It's difficult to confirm that anything really did happen the previous night, but he does seem awfully happy.

 Implied in Ergo Proxy.
 After a certain point in the plot Vincent and Re-l start acting a lot nicer to each other.
 This is never explained.